celerizer/Tortimer/README.md

-**WORK IN PROGRESS** -- Yay0 compression is broken right now
+**WORK IN PROGRESS**

 # Tortimer

 **Tortimer** is a homebrew program for the Nintendo 64 that allows for transferring NES games from the SD Card to a Controller Pak for use in *Doubutsu no Mori* (Animal Forest).

-In *Doubutsu no Mori*, players can obtain a special in-game *Famicom* furniture item.
+In *Doubutsu no Mori*, players can obtain a special in-game *Disk System* furniture item.
 When interacted with, this item scans the inserted Controller Pak for specially formatted NES ROM files.
 If a valid file is detected, the game launches it using its built-in NES emulator, *ksNes*.

-The ROMs must conform to a specific file structure expected by *Doubutsu no Mori*, and they may optionally be stored using Nintendo’s Yay0 compression format to reduce file size. *Tortimer* can send the *Famicom* item to the Controller Pak to be retrieved at the post office in-game, as well as generate Controller Pak notes containing NES ROMs using the proper NESINFO header and Yay0 compression.
+This project has two functions: it can send the *Disk System* item to the Controller Pak to be retrieved at the post office in-game, as well as generate Controller Pak notes containing NES ROMs using Nintendo's custom NESINFO header and Yay0 compression.

+# Usage

+1. Be sure you have progressed into *Doubutsu no Mori* to the point where your character's part time job is finished.
+2. Open Tortimer and select the option to send the Disk System letter data to your Controller Pak.
+3. Return to *Doubutsu no Mori* and visit the post office.
+Choose the third option to open letter data from the Controller Pak.
+The letter within should contain the Disk System item which can be placed in your house.
+4. Open Tortimer and select an NES ROM to send to the Controller Pak.
+5. Return to *Doubutsu no Mori* and interact with the Disk System item in your house.
+The game should find the NES ROM on your Controller Pak and ask if you would like to play it.

+From this point on, steps 4 and 5 can be repeated indefinitely so long as you keep the Disk System item.

 # Supported games

+Virtually any NES ROM can be sent to the Controller Pak so long as there is space for it, though official Controller Paks only support ROMs that fit within 123 "pages."
+Tortimer supports Nintendo's Yay0 compression algorithm, which expands the number of possible supported games.
+Modified Controller Paks or the Ares emulator can be used play even larger NES ROMs.

 This is a list of NES games that should fit on a standard Controller Pak.
-This list is not all-inclusive, and it does not guarantee the games will run correctly, just that they will fit.
+This list is not all-inclusive, and it does not guarantee the games will run correctly, just that they will fit:

 | Filename | Raw size | Compressed size | Needs compression |
 |----------|----------|-----------------|-----------|